-I learned this recipe from an amazing cook from Puebla.
-I've been perfecting it for over 15 years and realized that it was time to share it when my foodie friends tried to drink the sauce out of the saucepan.
-I use the roasted or baked chicken from the grocery store.
+I learned this recipe from my Aunt who lives in Mexico City.
+I've been perfecting it for over 25 years and realized that it was time to share it when my foodie friends tried to drink the sauce out of the saucepan.
+I use the roasted or baked chicken from Costco.
 I did it once only to save time, but found that they are tastier.
-Be conservative with the cream and the cheese.
-Do not use sour cream!

 - 2 cloves garlic

 - 1 pound small green tomatillos husks removed